-Erin Bank Bank writes for the Sunset Beacon/Richmond Review newspapers and has been published in the Adelaide literary journal.
+Erin Bank Bank writes for the Sunset Beacon/Richmond Review newspapers, and has been published in The Frisc, The Bold Italic, and SF Weekly.
+Her fiction has been published in the Adelaide literary journal.
 She has taken classes at the Writer’s Studio, Writing Salon, and the Grotto in San Francisco.
-She has participated in writing retreats coached by Jen Louden, Lisa Jones, and Marianne Elliot, and is involved in Louden’s robust online Oasis community for creatives.
+She has participated in writing retreats coached by Jen Louden, Lisa Jones, Marianne Elliot, and Laurie Wagner.
 She is querying her first women’s fiction novel.

-When she’s not sitting at a desk, Erin Bank is running the trails of Marin County and Golden Gate Park wearing the blue of the Impala Racing Team, walking along the beach collecting sand dollars with her boyfriend, trying to remember how to play piano, trying to learn how to surf and kite surf, and reading fast but not quickly enough to get through her Goodreads to-read list.
+When she’s not sitting at a desk, Erin Bank is running the trails of Marin County and Golden Gate Park, walking along the beach with her husband and dog, remembering how to play piano, trying to learn how to surf and kite surf, and keeping her streak alive with the NY Times crossword puzzle.